 Despite being an “Islander,” born and raised on Vancouver Island, I still have a number of nearby destinations to cross off my bucket list.
-Telegraph Cove, on the north Island, and the Sunshine Coast were two of them … until this summer.
+Telegraph Cove, on the north Island, and the Sunshine Coast were two of them … until this summer during my west coast road trip.

 The southwest coast is regularly named among the best travel destinations in the world, and it’s clear why: mild temperatures, stunning scenery and a stellar mix of cultural and outdoor recreation opportunities.